frkatona/ObsidianSync/Tasks (Main).md

 			- RSVPify/Partiful/Evant vs Google Form vs Mobilize (do any have CSV download?)
 - Figure out filezilla (sharing between computers and pulling from seedbox to Chelsea's computer) Work
-- check in with cylinder
-- Order cell for IR
 - Cleary email
 - assemble Raman heating cell (either get it running or find what parts might be needed)